 Marketing Communications and Withdrawing Consent

 We may contact you with information about services or events that might be of interest to you.
-Where necessary, at the time that you provide your personal data to us, you will be given the opportunity to indicate whether or not you agree for us to use your personal data to tell you about such services and events.
+Where necessary in compliance with applicable law, at the time that you provide your personal data to us, you will be given the opportunity to indicate whether or not you agree for us to use your personal data to tell you about such services and events.

 You will always be able to withdraw your consent to allowing us to process your personal data, although we may still have other legal grounds for processing your data, such as those set out above.
 In some cases, we are able to send you marketing materials without your prior consent, where we rely on our legitimate interests, but you have an absolute right to opt-out of receiving future marketing materials at any time.
 You can do this by following the instructions in the email communication you receive, or by contacting us at DataPrivacy@stblaw.com.